How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 And then it keeps going — stages 4 and 5

-From the GPU process, DarkSword fires CVE-2025-43510 (a copy-on-write bug in the XNU kernel) to pivot into mediaplaybackd, a system daemon with much broader filesystem and IPC access.
-From there, CVE-2025-43520 (a kernel-mode race condition in XNU’s virtual filesystem layer) gives the attacker arbitrary kernel read/write — at which point the game is over.
-We’ll walk through both in a follow-up post.
+From the GPU process, DarkSword fires CVE-2025-43510 which is a copy-on-write bug in the XNU kernel, to pivot into mediaplaybackd, a system daemon with much broader filesystem and IPC access.
+From there, CVE-2025-43520 (a kernel-mode race condition in XNU’s VFS layer) gives the attacker arbitrary kernel read/write.
+At that point the game is over.
+Both bugs and their exploitation we’ll walk through in a follow-up post.

 Defence and takeaways

-Google’s timeline of DarkSword observations and vulnerability patches gives a good sense of the window in which unpatched devices were exposed — activity started in November 2025 and the last patches landed in iOS 26.3 in March 2026:
+Google’s timeline of DarkSword observations and vulnerability patches gives a good sense of the window in which unpatched devices were exposed.
+The activity started in November 2025 and the last patches landed in iOS 26.3 in March 2026:

-- Update your phone.
+Update your phone.
 The two “known-good” targets are iOS 18.7.7 (the legacy fix Apple backported specifically for the 18.x branch, released late March / early April 2026) and iOS 26.3 (the modern branch).
-Anything below either of those should be treated as potentially vulnerable to at least part of the chain — intermediate releases like 18.7.2 and 18.7.3 closed most CVEs but not all.
-If you’re checking a fleet, ”≥ 18.7.7 or ≥ 26.3” is the rule to enforce.
+Anything below either of those should be treated as potentially vulnerable to at least part of the chain, and intermediate releases like 18.7.2 and 18.7.3 closed most CVEs but not all.
+If you are checking a fleet, ”≥ 18.7.7 or ≥ 26.3” is the rule to enforce.

-- Can’t update right now?
+Can’t update right now?
 Turn on Lockdown Mode.
-Even on an unpatched iOS 18.4 – 18.7.x, Lockdown Mode reportedly blocks DarkSword — it disables enough of the JavaScriptCore features (notably the JIT) that the stage-1 exploits have nothing to land on.
-It’s a blunt instrument (breaks some normal features), but it’s the right emergency lever for anyone who can’t patch immediately.
+Even on an unpatched iOS 18.4 – 18.7.x, Lockdown Mode reportedly blocks DarkSword and it disables enough of the JavaScriptCore features (notably the JIT) that the stage-1 exploits have nothing to land on.
+It is a blunt instrument that breaks or degrades some legitimate features, but it is the right emergency lever for anyone who can’t patch immediately.

-- What to look for as a defender or researcher.
-On the network side: hidden iframes loading scripts from unrelated domains, and scripts that version-probe
+What to look for as a defender or researcher.
+On the network side: hidden iframes loading scripts from unrelated domains, and loaders that version-probe

-navigator.userAgentbefore fetching a second-stage payload.
-On the device side: anomalous IPC patterns between WebContent and the GPU process. - What to study if you’re learning.
-Pick one layer and get comfortable before moving on — JavaScriptCore’s DFG tier is a great starting point for JIT internals; ANGLE’s validation code is short and readable; iOS sandbox profiles are a good way to understand what “sandboxed” concretely means.
+What to study if you’re learning.
+Pick one layer and get comfortable before moving on!
+JavaScriptCore’s DFG tier is a great starting point for JIT internals; ANGLE’s validation code is short and readable (github.com/google/angle); iOS sandbox profiles are a good way to understand what “sandboxed” concretely means.
 Our earlier post on reading iOS sandbox profiles is a good companion read.

 Browser exploits look mysterious from the outside, but they follow a predictable arc: get code running in the renderer, turn read/write into real execution, break out of the sandbox, escalate.
 DarkSword is a textbook example — written textbook-neatly, in pure JavaScript, across six CVEs and three threat actors.
 The specific bugs will rotate out as Apple patches them.
 The shape of the chain will not.